Frantz Fanon: Death and aftermath

 With his health declining, Fanon's comrades urged him to seek treatment in the U.S. as his Soviet doctors had suggested.
 In 1961, the CIA arranged a trip under the promise of stealth for further leukemia treatment at a National Institutes of Health facility.
 During his time in the United States, Fanon was handled by CIA agent Oliver Iselin.
 As Lewis R. Gordon points out, the circumstances of Fanon's stay are somewhat disputed: "What has become orthodoxy, however, is that he was kept in a hotel without treatment for several days until he contracted pneumonia."

-Fanon subsequently died from double pneumonia in Bethesda, Maryland, on 6 December 1961 after finally having begun his leukemia treatment.
-He had been admitted under the name of "Ibrahim Fanon", a Libyan nom de guerre he had assumed in order to enter a hospital in Rome after being wounded in Morocco during a mission for the Algerian National Liberation Front.
+On 6 December 1961, Fanon died from double pneumonia in Bethesda, Maryland.
+He had begun leukemia treatment but far too late.
+He had been admitted under the name of Ibrahim Omar Fanon, a Libyan nom de guerre he had assumed in order to enter a hospital in Rome after being wounded in Morocco during a mission for the Algerian National Liberation Front.
 He was buried in Algeria after lying in state in Tunisia.
 Later, his body was moved to a martyrs' (Chouhada) graveyard at Aïn Kerma in eastern Algeria.

 Frantz Fanon was survived by his French wife, Josie (née Dublé), their son, Olivier Fanon, and his daughter from a previous relationship, Mireille Fanon-Mendès France.
 Josie Fanon later became disillusioned with the government and after years of depression and drinking died by suicide in Algiers in 1989.
 Mireille became a professor of international law and conflict resolution and serves as president of the Frantz Fanon Foundation.
 Olivier became president of the Frantz Fanon National Association, which was created in Algiers in 2012.

-Work
+Works

 Black Skin, White Masks

 Black Skin, White Masks was first published in French as Peau noire, masques blancs in 1952 and is one of Fanon's most important works.
-In Black Skin, White Masks, Fanon psychoanalyzes the oppressed Black person who is perceived to have to be a lesser creature in the White world that they live in, and studies how they navigate the world through a performance of White-ness.
+In Black Skin, White Masks, Fanon psychoanalyzes the oppressed black person who is perceived to have to be a lesser creature in the white world that they live in, and studies how they navigate the world through a performance of Whiteness.
 Particularly in discussing language, he talks about how the black person's use of a colonizer's language is seen by the colonizer as predatory, and not transformative, which in turn may create insecurity in the black's consciousness.
 He recounts that he himself faced many admonitions as a child for using Creole French instead of "real French", or "French French", that is, "white" French.
 Ultimately, he concludes that "mastery of language [of the white/colonizer] for the sake of recognition as white reflects a dependency that subordinates the black's humanity".